Annie Kenney: Activism

-Emmeline Pankhurst wrote in her autobiography that "this was the beginning of a campaign the like of which was never known in England, or for that matter in any other country... we interrupted a great many meetings... and we were violently thrown out and insulted.
+Kenney and Pankhurst were the first suffragettes to be imprisoned, their case gained much media interest and the ranks of the WSPU swelled following their trial.
+Emmeline Pankhurst wrote in her 1914 autobiography My Own Story that "this was the beginning of a campaign the like of which was never known in England, or for that matter in any other country... we interrupted a great many meetings... and we were violently thrown out and insulted.
 Often we were painfully bruised and hurt..."

 Kenney and Minnie Baldock formed the first London branch of the WSPU in Canning Town in 1906, holding meetings at Canning Town Public Hall.
 In June that year Kenney, Adelaide Knight, and Mrs Sbarborough were arrested when they tried to obtain an audience with H. H. Asquith, then Chancellor of the Exchequer.
 Offered the choice of six weeks in prison or giving up campaigning for one year, Kenney chose prison, as did the others.
 Kenney was invited to speak to working women's gatherings across the country throughout the campaign, including campaigning for a week in Liverpool at street meetings organised by Patricia Woodlock and Alice Morrissey.
 In February 1907, she was in Aberdeen where she was supposed to be accompanying Emmeline and Christabel Pankhurst, but they had been arrested at the House of Commons protest.
 Kenny joined Helen Fraser at the city's Castlegate, describing it as a 'special duty' allocated her by the national WSPU.

 Kenney became part of the senior hierarchy of the WSPU, organising the 1911 census boycott in Bristol and becoming the WSPU deputy in 1912.
 In 1913 she and Flora Drummond arranged for WSPU representatives to speak with leading politicians David Lloyd George and Sir Edward Grey.
 The meeting had been arranged with the proviso that these were working-class women representing their class.
 They explained the terrible pay and working conditions that they suffered and the hope that a vote would enable women to challenge the status quo in a democratic manner.
 Alice Hawkins from Leicester explained how her fellow male workers could choose a man to represent them while the women were left unrepresented.